dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

   - Inject attacks into a binary program rather than source code.
   - Attack a different program (this could be a minor or major extension depending.)
+  - Some other neat trick in the spirit of the paper!
+We'll add your hack for subsequent class years.

 -------------------------------------------------------------------
 ### Intuition: self-replicating attack injection